fossasia/eventyay-talk/doc/user/sessions.rst

 - Workshop (2 hours)
 - Lightning talk (5 minutes)

+Session types make scheduling easier for you, because you can just drag blocks of the correct duration onto the schedule.
 You can always override the duration of a session individually, but offering these categories can help the submitter communicate their intended format from the beginning.

 If you don’t want to use session types, just don’t create any beyond the default one that pretalx creates for you.